calebsakala/multiversity/README.md

 # multiversity
-Multiversity is an online community where prospective students can find universities that meet their criteria.
+Multiversity is an online website where prospective students can find universities that meet their criteria.
 [Visit Multiversity](https://www.multiversity.wiki) to try it out!

 ## About